 This area is a major employment node with office, and research and development uses.
 Retail and hotel uses are allowed on the west side of Wolfe Road.
-Redevelopment of the retail site at the corner of Wolfe and Homestead Roads should be based on the neighborhood center concept.
+Redevelopment of the retail site at the corner of Wolfe and Homestead Roads should be based on the "neighborhood commercial centers" concept described earlier in this Element.
 Retail uses are not required on the Hamptons site.
-See Figure LU-1 for residential densities and criteria.
+See Figure LU-2 for residential densities and criteria.